phil4lif/train-schedule/README.md

 #Train Tracker

+This application is for users to enter data about specific trains or busses that they need to display.
+The trains that the user adds will be displayed in a table and will update every minute with accurate schedule information.

+##How to Use
 This web application requires the user to authenticate using either github or google.

-Once they have done so it will load the train schedule page that will display trains and their schedule data.
-Every minute the table will be updated so that the "minutes until next train" and "next train time" are correct.

-I've also added a large clock to the page, so the user can easily see the current time.

-A user can add any trains that they would like to see displayed in the table.

-This app uses bootstrap, jquery, momentjs and firebase.
+By doing so they are able to save the train schedule information specific to their user's auth id.

+#Built With
+Bootstrap
+JQuery
+Momentjs
+Firebase